Evert-R/findme-eat/README.md

 - Hit the ```search button``` in the footer
     - Got the message that I wasn't understood and had to make a new manual of geographical search
 - Entered some random numbers and characters in the ```search bar```
-    - Got the message that I wasn't understood and had to make a new manual of geographical search
+    - Got the message that I wasn't understood and had to make a new manual or geographical search

 #### Opened the page
 - Made a geographical search